Eric Rudolph: Writings from prison

 Essays written by Rudolph that condone violence and militant action have been published on the Internet by an Army of God anti-abortion activist.
 Although victims maintain that Rudolph's messages are harassment and could incite violence, the prison can do little to restrict their publication, according to Alice Martin, who was the United States Attorney for the Northern District of Alabama when Rudolph was prosecuted for the Alabama bombing.
 "An inmate does not lose his freedom of speech," she said.

 As reported in an April 8, 2013, Alabama blog article, Rudolph's book Between the Lines of Drift: The Memoirs of a Militant was published, with help from his brother, by Lulu.com in February 2013.
 In April 2013, the U.S. Attorney General seized $200 to help pay off the $1 million that Rudolph owes in restitution to the state of Alabama.
 The book has since been republished and has been made available through the Army of God website.

 In popular culture

-In a fictionalized portrayal, Rudolph appears as the primary antagonist in season 2 of the drama anthology series Manhunt.
-He is portrayed by Eric Mendenhall in the 2019 film Richard Jewell.
+In a fictionalized portrayal, Rudolph appears as the primary antagonist in season 2 of the drama anthology series Manhunt, portrayed by Jack Huston.

+Rudolph is portrayed by Eric Mendenhall in the 2019 film Richard Jewell.